 Essential Workers in South Carolina

 While there are a large number of essential workers in South Carolina, healthcare workers are the most common.
-Healthcare workers have been on the front line of the fight against coronavirus (COVID-19), well before the virus was completely understood.
+Healthcare workers have been on the front line in the fight against COVID-19 well before the virus was completely understood.
 And due to the fact that the virus took the country by storm, many hospitals across South Carolina were unprepared to handle the number of patients.
-As a result, many healthcare workers have been caring for sick patients without the necessary Personal Protective Equipment.
+Initially, many healthcare workers were forced to care for sick patients without the necessary Personal Protective Equipment (PPE).
+However, even as the availability of PPE increased, healthcare workers continued to be exposed to COVID-19 at an alarming rate due to employers failing to take the necessary precautions to prevent the spread of the virus.

 The South Carolina Workers’ Compensation Act allows employees who are injured on the job to recover for their lost wages and medical expenses.
 The workers’ compensation system is a no-fault system, meaning that an employee does not need to show that their employer was negligent or otherwise at fault for their injuries.
 Additionally, even employees who are partially at fault for their injuries may still be eligible for compensation.